mab-on/cpe/README.md

 # CPE client (TR-064) for the command line

 ## Intro
 "CPE" is the short form for "Customer Premises Equipment".
-The CPE is located in the area local network of a subscriber (or user) and can be a combined device that the user uses to access the Internet (e.g. a DSL modem), to manage his telephones (e.g. a DECT station), to connect devices in the local network, etc. The manufacturer often provides software with which the user can retrieve information about the state of the various services on the CPE or change settings.
-The application communicates with the CPE through a particular protocol, e.g. "TR-064".
+The CPE is located in the local area network of a subscriber (or user or customer) and can be a combined device.
+Usealy it has the function to access the Internet (e.g. a DSL modem), to manage telephones (e.g. as a DECT station), to connect devices in the local network, etc. The manufacturer of a CPE often provides software, in form of an application, with which a user can retrieve information about the state of the various services on the CPE or change settings.
+Such an application exchanges information with the CPE by a particular protocol - e.g. "TR-064".

 ## What is this about?
-A command line application to read and execute functions that a CPE provides.
-The prerequisite is that the CPE is TR-064 capable.
+A command line application to read/write data and execute functions that a CPE provides.
+To do so, it is required for the CPE to be capable of TR-064.

 [1]: http://code.dlang.org/download
-The compilation is possible with the tool [dub] [1].
+It is recommended to use the tool [dub] [1] to compile the app:
-After installing [dub] [1], the executable file is created with the following commands:

 *(Example for a GNU/Linux System)*
 ```sh